 Use a stretch stitch.

 The most basic stretch stitches are a zigzag and a serger stitch.
+You cannot use a regular straight stitch because the thread will pop when the fabric is stretched.
 You can use a zigzag on any sewing machine alone without a serger.
 I really want anyone without a serger to realize they can still sew knits!
 I have a serger, and I actually use a zigzag and a serger on every knit seam so I have double seams and don’t have to mend seams later.

 - Zigzag – on almost all sewing machines, always works, has a chance of tunneling, shows thread from the outside